 3. Once the product has crystallized, use the same procedure as described previously (I.7 to I.10) to collect the solid.
-Use the small spatula to transfer one tip of spatula of the recrystallized product in the 1.5 mL amber glass vial, labeled R. Close the vial and save it for part III.
+Transfer one tip of spatula of the product in the 1.5 mL amber glass vial, labeled R using the small spatula.
+Close the vial and save it for part III.